Icinga/icinga2/doc/15-language-reference.md

     f = x => x * x

+## <a id="nullary-lambdas"></a> Abbreviated Lambda Syntax

+Lambdas which take no arguments can also be written using the abbreviated lambda syntax.

+Example:

+    f = {{ 3 }}

+This creates a new function which returns the value 3.

 ## <a id="variable-scopes"></a> Variable Scopes

 When setting a variable Icinga checks the following scopes in this order whether the variable